AmyJuneH/Open-Source-Resources/Drupal/Core - Setting up Local Server with Lando.md

 ## Commands

-Open your terminal of choice
+Open your terminal of choice.
     1. Enter the following commands

 ```